andydlindsay/oct14-w10d2/README.md

-# Feature testing with Rails and RSpec
+# W10D2 Feature testing with Rails and RSpec

-Today we talked about integration tests (also known as feature tests) and learned how to do it using [RSpec](https://relishapp.com/rspec/rspec-rails/docs) and [Capybara](http://cheatrags.com/capybara).

-I've also included a [Capybara cheatsheet](capybara_cheatsheet.md) with the most common actions.

-> **NOTE:** I'm using `chromedriver` to run features tests, but you can also use `phantomjs` as recommended in Compass.

 ## Unit Testing